jf3112/SO2/README.md

 ![](https://cdn.discordapp.com/attachments/1071914685416341654/1084238637920698519/i8wiq9ddhrx71.png)

 ### [Laboratory 1](/lab1)
-:heavy_check_mark: +1.0 – Write a script that takes 3 arguments: SOURCE_DIR, RM_LIST, TARGET_DIR with default values of lab_uno, 2remove, and bakap, respectively.
+:heavy_check_mark: Write a script that takes 3 arguments: SOURCE_DIR, RM_LIST, TARGET_DIR with default values of lab_uno, 2remove, and bakap, respectively.

-:heavy_check_mark: +0.5 – If TARGET_DIR does not exist, we create it.
+:heavy_check_mark: If TARGET_DIR does not exist, we create it.

-:heavy_check_mark: +1.0 – We iterate through the contents of the RM_LIST file, and only if a file with that name exists in the SOURCE_DIR directory, we delete it.
+:heavy_check_mark: We iterate through the contents of the RM_LIST file, and only if a file with that name exists in the SOURCE_DIR directory, we delete it.

--:heavy_check_mark: +0.5 – If a file is not on the list but is a regular file, we move it to TARGET_DIR.
+:heavy_check_mark: If a file is not on the list but is a regular file, we move it to TARGET_DIR.

-:heavy_check_mark: +0.5 – If a file is not on the list but is a directory, we copy it to TARGET_DIR along with its contents.
+:heavy_check_mark: If a file is not on the list but is a directory, we copy it to TARGET_DIR along with its contents.

-:heavy_check_mark: +1.0  – If there are still any files in the SOURCE_DIR directory after the operation is completed, we output the number of such files.
+:heavy_check_mark: If there are still any files in the SOURCE_DIR directory after the operation is completed, we output the number of such files.

-:heavy_check_mark: +0.5 – After all operations, compress the TARGET_DIR directory and name the resulting archive bakap_DATA.zip, where DATA is the date the script was run in the format YYYY-MM-DD.
+:heavy_check_mark: After all operations, compress the TARGET_DIR directory and name the resulting archive bakap_DATA.zip, where DATA is the date the script was run in the format YYYY-MM-DD.

 ### [Laboratory 2](/lab2)

-:heavy_check_mark: task 1
+:heavy_check_mark: Task 1

-:heavy_check_mark: task 2
+:heavy_check_mark: Task 2

 ### Laboratory 3